What to do when someone dies checklist

 - Local councils in Northern Ireland (contacts section)

-- Identity and Passport Service (IPS) (contacts section)
+- Her Majesty's Passport Office (Belfast Passport Customer Service Centre (contacts section)

 - Notifying DVA of a bereavement (motoring section)